Cover Image Credit: Wikipedia

 4. Thirumalai Nayak Palace: A Must-Visit Place

 Built in the 17th century, Thirumalai Nayak Palace is one of the most visited places in the city of Madurai in Tamil Nadu state of India.
 This palace had been built by the then King Tirumala Nayaka who had remained an influential king of the Madurai’s Nayaka Dynasty.
 Made of the Dravidian and Islamic architecture, this place is worth admiring and exploring while it comes to exploring a Madurai tour today.
 Besides offering enough avenues to the history lovers to digress into the past era, this palace also keeps the common tourists hooked to visit to enjoy the sound and light shows.
 Such shows are conducted every evening at the palace to showcase the glimpse of the past era.
 The palace maintains peaceful and calm surroundings.
-It is one more reason for the tourist to gather and feel the tranquillity here thus enjoy the Madurai tour to the best.
+It is one more reason for the tourist to gather and feel the tranquility here thus enjoy the Madurai tour to the best.

 Planning your holiday in Kerala but confused about what to do?
 These Kerala travel stories help you find your best trip ever!